Miro-456/Sonic-Hyperstars/readme.md

 ## Special and Bonus Stages
 Special Stages will be races against Fang to the Chaos Emeralds across half-pipes, inspired mostly by Sonic 3D Blast (Saturn) special stages and Sonic 4 ep.
 2 special stages.
 Each special stage will be divided to 3 phases , the first and second phases will be collecting set amount of rings as a normal half-pipe special stage, the third phase however, will be chasing a UFO with a Chaos Emerald, you can use dash-pads and red hoops to your advantage and try to prevent Fang to get to the Chaos Emerald while avoiding traps.
 Also, your rings will act as a timer.
 In co-op, whoever gets the giant ring first is the lead in the first phase, and there are turn exchanges, too.
-And bonus stages are accessed when passing through checkpoints with 50 or more rings, or by using fruits, and they will be divided to five types:
+And bonus stages are accessed when passing through checkpoints with 50 or more rings, or by using fruits, and they will be divided to six types:

 1-Blue Spheres: The player will enter into a 3D Blue Spheres stage collecting blue spheres and avoiding red spheres, and the stage becomes faster as time passes, when you progress further into these stages, you will see yellow spheres that lets you bounce, green spheres that turn to blue spheres, and pink spheres that teleport you to another parts of the stage.
 At the end of every stage, you're rewarded with 5 medals.
 In co-op, the player who gets to the portal first is the one that collects blue spheres and rings.
 To access this type of stages, you need to have an amount of rings divisible by 5 (50, 55, 60, etc..).